jackdoe/back-to-back/README.txt

 HTTP:
-In normal http mode B1,2 are load balancers, and they push work to C1 and C2, and P1,2,3 are clients of the /a and /b endpoints (https://txt.black/~jack/we-got-it-wrong)
+In normal http world B1,2 are load balancers, and they push work to C1 and C2, and P1,2,3 are clients of the /a and /b endpoints (https://txt.black/~jack/we-got-it-wrong)

-Implementation:
+Implementation with queues:

 goal: make optimal usage of resources without oversubscribing
       and minimize the pileups of requests